seewoo5/seewoo5.github.io/_posts/2024-06-10-modular-form-ineq.md

 But one interesting observation was that the actual level $K$ was $\Gamma_{0}(2)$, not $\Gamma(2)$.

 Then the next question is - how to cook up positive quasimodular forms of level $1$ or $\Gamma_{0}(2)$.
-I tried a lot of things, but what actually worked is using extermal quasimodular forms and old forms from it.
+I tried a lot of things, but what actually worked is using extermal quasimodular forms and old forms arise from them.
 Especially, it is possible to express $K$ as a positive linear combination of

 $$